narissatsuboi/static-code-smell-detector/README.md

-# Static Code Smell Detector
+# static code smell detector

 Console application, detects Long Method, Long Parameter List, and structurally Duplicated Code in a .cpp file.
 Created for Software Refactoring and Design course at Seattle University.